AzureAD/microsoft-authentication-library-for-android/README.md

 If you find and bug or have a feature request, please raise the issue on [GitHub Issues](../../issues).

 ## Submit Feedback
-We'd like to get your thoughts on this MSAL library.
-Please complete [this short survey](randomlink.link).
+We'd like your thoughts on this library.
+Please complete [this short survey](https://forms.office.com/r/3J8pAAqAcj).

-## Mailing List
-Want to get updates on this library?
-[Subscribe to our mailinglist to get insights into all updates for this library.](randomlink.link)

 ## Contribute